 You should only stay in Nob Hill if you love incredibly steep, near-vertical hills and have a lot of money.

-Look, we do like Nob Hill – we actually got engaged on the roof of the Fairmont Hotel and spent our wedding night there – but there’s a reason locals call it Snob Hill.
+Look, we do like Nob Hill – we actually got engaged on the roof of the gorgeous Fairmont Hotel and spent our wedding night there – but there’s a reason locals call it Snob Hill.
 Which is that it’s insanely expensive.
 And on an incredibly steep hill.

 Spend a night partying at the Tonga Room and enjoying the sweeping views of the plebs city, but don’t stay here.